ssliwinski07/Flutter-SWAPI/README.md

    App is splitted into modules, to separate UI from core:

-   - base module - contains interfaces
+   - base module - contains interfaces, data models <- `domain layer`
    - core module - contains dependency injection, interfaces implementation.
-Depends on base module
+Depends on base module <- `data layer`
    - state module - contains BLoC/Cubits.
-Depends on base and core module
+Depends on base and core module <- `presentation layer`
    - UI module - contains widgets routing and UI related services.
-Depends on connector module and state module to retrieve cubits.
+Depends on connector module and state module to retrieve cubits. <- `presentation layer`
    - connector module - is a bridge between base/core modules and UI module.

    Using BLoC/Cubit for state management (modules/state/lib -> cubit).
 Created modules to group cubits (modules/state/lib -> cubit -> modules) and CubitFactory (modules/state/lib -> cubit -> factory -> cubit_factory.dart) as a container for modules.
 Thanks to that, maintaining app state could be easier and cleaner, especially when app complexity grows.
 CubitFactory is a singleton (same as cubit modules).
 Lazy initialization has been implemented on modules, so they are initialized only when needed.